All Episodes

 That all happened.

-So I I hope people are held accountable, and it seems to me the guy who is most responsible for this is Jim Comey.
+And it seems to me the guy who is most responsible for this is Jim Comey.

 He's the guy who allowed it to be a headquarters special and do it the way they did.

-Um he's the one who's most responsible.
+He's the one who's most responsible.

-And speaking of Jim Coney, the most outrageous thing that that I've found so far, um, and I recount all of his lies and deceptions in my new book, Witch Hunt, but when the inspector general report came out, we learned that the whole uh collusion narrative that was fictitious and recited in the anti-Trump dossier,
+And speaking of Jim Comey, the most outrageous thing that I've found so far, and I recount all of his lies and deceptions in my new book, Witch Hunt.

-that Jim Comey found out, and the FBI found out the very month Trump was inaugurated, January of 2017, that it was all fictive.
+But when the Inspector General report came out, we learned that the whole collusion narrative that was fictitious and recited in the anti-Trump dossier, that Jim Comey found out, and the FBI found out the very month Trump was inaugurated, January of 2017, that it was all fictive.

-It was all I mean, they found the subsource who fed this stuff to Chris Steele, and the guy said, Are you kidding me?
+It was all, I mean, they found the sub-source who fed this stuff to Chris Steele, and the guy said, are you kidding me?

-Instead of going over to the White House and telling the president, you know the dossier thing I told you about in the Trump Tower meeting, uh forget about it.
+And instead of Comey going to the FISA court and saying, we withdraw it, we apologize, no more spying, instead of going over to the White House and telling the president, you know the dossier thing I told you about in the Trump Tower meeting, forget about it.

 He didn't do any of that.